At My Most Fragile

 What is next after all of this?

 I have piles of research on a Georgia murder from the 1970s that I may use for a book.
 I recently went by one of the locations for it and some time ago I hiked out to where the bodies were dumped.
 It was a spooky place.
 I have other ideas in various stages of development too.
 I am tempted to write something that is pure fiction and stretch myself.
 Part of me wants to write a book with 80s Atlanta punks as the main characters.
+People probably don't realize that there were punk clubs like 688 or the Metroplex in the eighties because that facet of Atlanta never seems to be talked about.
 I'm not certain what comes next, but whatever story is next it will be set in the American South, one of the most complicated and beautiful places on the planet.
 It has bothered me for most of my life how people get the South wrong, even people born here.
 There's a lot of lazy propaganda produced in the news and entertainment industry about what the imperfect South is from attitudes to culture.
 Without being an apologist for the South and the history before I was born, I want to try and change some of the misconceptions about what the South is.

 Last question.
 What is the biggest challenge for indie writers?